 - How is it handled for the rendering?
 Statusbar and renering should handle it the same way?

 - How to handle situations, when the top most image does not cover the world coordinate?

 - Currently the next valid top most node is selected.
 This is the analogy in the time domain to taking the top most node that covers the time bounds.
 Which in turn would mean that nodes should disappear in the rendering, when the current time step is out of there time bounds.

 - I think the logic for the time domain and the spatial domains should be the same.

-Another more "fundamentel" questions that pops into my mind, when thinking about that matter is, but for visibility reasons I will spawn a sub task for that.
+Another more "fundamental" questions that pops into my mind, when thinking about that matter is pixel information, but for visibility reasons I will spawn a sub task for that.